Justine Kasa-Vubu: Life

 In 1991, she joined the Union for Democracy and Social Progress (UDPS) of Étienne Tshisekedi, the main opposition party to Joseph Mobutu.
 On 22 May 1997, she was appointed Minister of the Civil Service in the first government of Laurent-Désiré Kabila.
 She was appointed ambassador of the Democratic Republic of the Congo to Belgium.
 She resigned after disagreements with Laurent-Désiré Kabila.

 In 2013, she was a member of the Mouvement des Démocrates party.
-Unlike other opposition parties, she was prepared to hold discussions with Kabila.
+Unlike other opposition parties, she was prepared to hold discussions with Kabila's son Joseph Kabila.